 The nerve supply to the male urethra is given by the prostatic plexus, which contains a mixture of sympathetic, parasympathetic and visceral afferent fibres.

 Lymphatic drainage also varies according to the region of the urethra.
 The prostatic and membranous portions drain to the obturator and internal iliac nodes, while the spongy urethra drains to the deep and superficial inguinal nodes.

 Clinical Relevance: Male Catheterisation

 Urinary catheterisation is the process of inserting a tube through the urethra and into the bladder.
-This intervention is used in situations where urine output needs to be monitored, or when the patient is unable to pass urine.
+This is typically performed in situations where urine output needs to be monitored (such as sepsis), or when the patient is unable to pass urine (urinary retention).

 Catheterisation is more complex in males, as there are two angles to consider – the infrapubic and prepubic angles.
-The prepubic angle can be removed by holding the penis upwards during urinary catheterisation.
+The prepubic angle can be diminished by holding the penis upwards during urinary catheterisation.

 It is also important to note the three constrictions in the male urethra – the internal urethral sphincter, external urethral sphincter, and external urethral orifice.

 In women, the urethra is relatively short (approximately 4cm).
 This predisposes women to urinary tract infections.

 The urethra begins at the neck of the bladder, and passes inferiorly through the perineal membrane and muscular pelvic floor.
 It opens directly onto the perineum, in an area between the labia minora, known as the vestibule.
 Within the vestibule, the urethral orifice is located anteriorly to the vaginal opening, and 2-3cm posteriorly to the clitoris.